ncoghlan/misc/notes/python3/questions_and_answers.rst

 and then persuading python-dev to accept the additional maitenance burden imposed by accepting such changes back into the reference implementation.

-I personally expect most potential corporate sponsors to spend their money more cost effectively and just tell their engineers to use multiple processes instead of threads, or else to contribute to sponsoring Armin's work on `Software Transactional Memory`_.
+I personally expect most potential corporate sponsors with a vested interest in Python to spend their money more cost effectively and just tell their engineers to use multiple processes instead of threads, or else to contribute to sponsoring Armin's work on `Software Transactional Memory`_.

 .. _Software Transactional Memory: http://morepypy.blogspot.com.au/2011/08/we-need-software-transactional-memory.html
 .. _further tweaks: http://bugs.python.org/issue7946